wcmc-its/ReCiter-PubMed-Retrieval-Tool/README.md

 This application was written to work with [ReCiter](https://github.com/wcmc-its/ReCiter/), a tool for disambiguating articles written in PubMed.
 However, this application can work as a standalone service.

+## Advantages over using eFetch API alone

+This tool has several advantages over using the eFetch API.
+- The eFetch API outputs data as XML while the ReCiter PubMed Retrieval Tool outputs data as JSON, a format which is easier for developers to use
+- Even if your machine make calls that don’t exceed the published allowable calls per second, NCBI will inexplicably throttle requests.
+This application checks the `X-RateLimit-Remaining` and `Retry-After` response headers, and calls the API after the `retry-After` value.

 ## Installing

 1. Navigate to directory where you wish to install the application, e.g., `cd ~/Paul/Documents/`